Ribbonlength of families of folded ribbon knots: Introduction

 In 2008, B. Kennedy, T.W.
 Mattman, R. Raya and Dan Tating \cite{KMRT} built on work of L. DeMaranville \cite{DeM} to make a first pass at this conjecture.
 They found linear upper bounds of folded ribbonlength in terms of crossing number for the $(q+1,q)$, $(2q+1,q)$, $(2q+2,q)$, and $(2q+4,q)$ families of torus knots.
-They also found quadratic upper bounds for $(2,p)$ torus knots.
+They also found quadratic upper bounds for $(2,q)$ torus knots.

-In 2017, Grace Tian \cite{Tian} used grid diagrams to show that $\Rib(K)\leq 2\Cr(K)^2 + 6\Cr(K) +4$.
-Thereby showing $\beta\leq 2$ for all knots and links in the ribbonlength crossing number problem.
-In 2020, the first author \cite{Den-FRC} improved Tian's result (by using arc-presentations) to show that any non-split link type $L$ contains a folded ribbon link $\lw$ such that
+In 2017, Grace Tian \cite{Tian} used grid diagrams to show that $\Rib(K)\leq 2\Cr(K)^2 + 6\Cr(K) +4$, thus showing $\beta\leq 2$ for all knots and links in the ribbonlength crossing number problem.
+In 2020, the first author \cite{Den-FRC} improved Tian's result (by using arc presentations) to show that any non-split link type $L$ contains a folded ribbon link $\lw$ such that